travetto/travetto/module/base/README.md

 travetto: Base
 ===
 Base is the foundation of all `travetto` applications.
 It is intended to be a minimal application bootstrap, as well as support for commonly shared functionality.
-The key areas that it offers

-## General App Info
-This is a programmatic interface to `package.json`, which provides key information on:
+It has support for the following key areas:
+* Environmental Information
+* File Operations
+* Lifecycle Support
-* Application Name
+* Stacktrace Management
-* Version
+* General Utilities

+## Environmental Information
+The framework provides basic environment information, e.g. in prod/test/dev.
+This is useful for runtime decisions.
+This is primarily used by the framework, but can prove useful to application developers as well.
+The information that is available is:
+* `prod`/`dev`/`test`/`e2e` - Run type flags.
+These are mutually exclusive and are `boolean` flags.
+* `watch: boolean` - Does the current run support file watching.
+Primarily used internally, but should be useful to indicate if the program will finish immediately or wait indefinitely.
+* `profiles: string[]` - Specific application profiles that have been activated.
+This is useful for indicating different configuration or run states.
+* `debug`/`trace` - Simple logging flags.
+These `boolean` flags will enable or disable logging at various levels.
+By default `debug` is on in `dev` or `e2e` mode, and nowhere else.  `trace` is always off by default.
+* `cwd: string` - The root of the current application,
+* `docker` - Determine if docker support is enabled.
+If explicitly set, honor, otherwise it will attempt to invoke the `docker` cli and use that as it's indicator.

+With respect to `process.env`, we specifically test for all uppercase, lowercase, and given case.
+This allows us to test various patterns and catch flags that might be off due to casing.
+That would mean that a key of `Enable_Feature` would be tested as:
-* Package
+* `Enable_Feature`
-* Development Dependencies
+* `ENABLE_FEATURE`
-* ...more
+* `enable_feature`

+This pattern is used throughout the following functionality for testing and retrieving environmental values.

+ The functionality we support for testing and retrieving is:
+* `hasProfile(p: string): boolean;` - Test whether or not a profile is active.
+* `isTrue(key: string): boolean;` - Test whether or not an environment flag is set and is true
+* `isFalse(key: string): boolean;` - Test whether or not an environment flag is set and is false
+* `get(key: string, def?: string): string;` - Retrieve an environmental value with a potential default
+* `getList(key: string): string[];` - Retrieve an environmental value as a list

-## Bulk File System Operations
+## File Operations
-The framework does a bit of file system scanning to auto load files, and to have knowledge of what files are available.
-The tools provide:
-* Very simple functionality for recursively finding files, and caching the results
-* Utilizes RegEx in lieu of glob for pattern matching on files (this is to minimize overall code complexity)
+The framework does a fair amount of file system scanning to auto-load files.
+It also needs to have knowledge of what files are available.
+The framework provides a simple and performant functionality for recursively finding files.
+This functionality leverages regular expressions in lieu of glob pattern matching (this is to minimize overall code complexity).

-A simple example of finding all `.config` files in your codebase:
+A simple example of finding specific `.config` files in your codebase:

 ```typescript
   function processServiceConfigs(svc: string) {